Missouri and Kansas Interurban Railway

 The Missouri and Kansas Interurban Railway was an interurban line running from Kansas City, Missouri through downtown Overland Park to Olathe in Kansas.
 It ran from 1906 until July 9, 1940 and was the last of the interurban trolley lines in the Kansas City metropolitan area.
+It was called the "Strang Line" for Johnson County developer William B. Strang Jr.